tdwg/mids/README.md

 ## Repo structure

-The [main branch](https://github.com/tdwg/mids) contains the current documentation, including the most recently released draft version of the standard, the information elements and the mapping.
+The [main branch](https://github.com/tdwg/mids) contains the current documentation, including the most recently released draft version of the standard, the information elements, and the mapping.

-The [working-draft branch](https://github.com/tdwg/mids/tree/working-draft) contains the different versions of the standard during its development including the [current draft](https://github.com/tdwg/mids/tree/working-draft/current-draft) which is being actively updated.
+The [working-draft branch](https://github.com/tdwg/mids/tree/working-draft) contains the different versions of the standard during its development, including the [current draft](https://github.com/tdwg/mids/tree/working-draft/current-draft), which is being actively updated.
 Older drafts are moved to the [old-drafts](https://github.com/tdwg/mids/tree/working-draft/old-drafts) folder as they are superseded.
 The [use-cases](https://github.com/tdwg/mids/tree/working-draft/use-cases) folder contains the use cases on which the current working draft is based.

 ## TG Way of working

-### Repo, email and meetings
+### Repo, email, and meetings
 The [github repository TDWG TG MIDS](https://github.com/tdwg/mids) together with the [TG mailing list](http://lists.tdwg.org/mailman/listinfo/tdwg-mids) and regular TG meetings is the way of working.

-[Github issues](https://github.com/tdwg/mids/issues) and their [status labels](https://github.com/tdwg/mids/labels) provide the main way of keeping track of issues, discussions and progress.
+[Github issues](https://github.com/tdwg/mids/issues) and their [status labels](https://github.com/tdwg/mids/labels) provide the main way of keeping track of issues, discussions, and progress.

-Github issues are used in two ways to make progress.
+GitHub issues are used in two ways to make progress.
 Labels indicate the kind of issue and other information.
 See issue label meanings below.

 Issues labelled with the black 'MIDS Element' label are used to hold the working definition of a specific MIDS information element.
 Other labels (MIDS-0, MIDS-1, MIDS-2, MIDS-3) indicate which MIDS levels the information belongs to.

-All other issues than MIDS Element issues are used to raise issues (concerns) relating to the specification, such as bugs, suggestions for improvement, request for clarification, etc.
+All issues other than MIDS Element issues are used to raise issues (concerns) relating to the specification, such as bugs, suggestions for improvement, requests for clarification, etc.

 Milestones are being used to structure work and progress.